-The Interval Timer Clock (ITMRCLK) can be sourced from the external crystal oscillator, the Internal 24-MHz oscillator, the internal 32-KHz low-power oscillator except when in sleep mode, or the timer capture clock.
+The Interval Timer Clock (ITMRCLK) can be sourced from the Internal 24 MHz oscillator, the internal 32 kHz low power oscillator except when in sleep mode, or the timer capture clock.
 A programmable prescaler of 1, 2, 3, or 4 then divides the selected source.
 The 12-bit Programmable Interval Timer is a simple down counter with a programmable reload value.
-It provides a 1-μs resolution by default.
+It provides a 1 μs resolution by default.
 When the down counter reaches zero, the next clock is spent reloading.
-The reload value can be read and written while the counter is running, but care should be taken to ensure that the counter does not unintentionally reload while the 12-bit reload value is only partially stored-for example, between the two writes of the 12-bit value.
+The reload value can be read and written while the counter is running, but care should be taken to ensure that the counter does not unintentionally reload while the 12-bit reload value is only partially stored - for example, between the two writes of the 12-bit value.
 The programmable interval timer generates an interrupt to the CPU on each reload.

-The parameters to be set will appear on the device editor view of PSoC Designer once you place the CYRF69213 Timer User Module.
-The parameters are PITIMER_Source and PITIMER_Divider.
+The parameters to be set appears on the device editor view of PSoC Designer after you place the CYRF69313 Timer User Module.
+The parameters are PITIMER_Source and

+PITIMER_Divider.
 The PITIMER_Source is the clock to the timer and the PITMER_Divider is the value the clock is divided by.